-Saxenda can lower blood glucose.
-In a clinical trial involving patients with type 2 diabetes mellitus and overweight or obesity, severe hypoglycemia (defined as requiring the assistance of another person) occurred in 3 (0.7%) of 422 Saxenda-treated patients and in none of the 212 placebo-treated patients.
-Each of these 3 Saxenda-treated patients was also taking a sulfonylurea.
-In the same trial, among patients taking a sulfonylurea, documented symptomatic hypoglycemia (defined as documented symptoms of hypoglycemia in combination with a plasma glucose less than or equal to 70 mg/dL) occurred in 48 (43.6%) of 110 Saxenda-treated patients and 15 (27.3%) of 55 placebo-treated patients.
+In a clinical trial in adult patients with type 2 diabetes mellitus and overweight (excess weight) or obesity, severe hypoglycemia (defined as requiring the assistance of another person) occurred in 3 (0.7%) of 422 SAXENDA®-treated patients (all taking a sulfonylurea) and in none of the 212 placebo-treated patients.
+In this trial, among patients taking a sulfonylurea, hypoglycemia defined as a plasma glucose less than 54 mg/dL with or without symptoms occurred in 31 (28.2%) of 110 SAXENDA®-treated patients and 7 (12.7%) of 55 placebo-treated patients.
 The doses of sulfonylureas were reduced by 50% at the beginning of the trial per protocol.
-The frequency of hypoglycemia may be higher if the dose of sulfonylurea is not reduced.
-Among patients not taking a sulfonylurea, documented symptomatic hypoglycemia occurred in 49 (15.7%) of 312 Saxenda-treated patients and 12 (7.6%) of 157 placebo-treated patients.
+Among patients taking a sulfonylurea, blood glucose less than 54 mg/dL with or without symptoms occurred in 22 (7.1%) of 312 SAXENDA®-treated patients and 7 (4.5%) of 157 placebo-treated patients.